-To modify the Standard dimension style which you will be using to dimension Circular problem, select the Dimension Style tool on the Dimension The Dimension toolbar.
-Style Manager will open as shown in Figure 6.1.
+To control the Standard dimension style which you will be using to dimension the Circular select problem, Dimension Style tool on the Dimension toolbar and the Dimension Style Manager will open as shown in Figure 6.1.
 Select the Modify button to make changes to the Standard style.
-The Symbols and shown Arrows tab Figure 6.2 allows you to every alter part Arrowheads Center Marks, Arc Length Symbols, and Radius Dimension Jogs.
+The Lines and Arrows tab shown in Figure allows you to alter every part of the Dimension Lines, Extension Lines, Arrowheads and Center Marks.